Juan Orlando Hernández

-Juan Orlando Hernández Alvarado (/es/; born 28 October 1968), also known by his initials JOH, is a Honduran lawyer, former politician and convicted drug trafficker who served as the 38th president of Honduras from 27 January 2014 to 27 January 2022 for two consecutive terms.
+Juan Orlando Hernández Alvarado (/es/; born 28 October 1968), also known by his initials JOH, is a Honduran convicted criminal and politician who served as the president of Honduras from 2014 to 2022.

-A member of the National Party, Hernández previously served as the president of the National Congress of Honduras between January 2010 and June 2013, when he was given permission by the Congress to absent himself from all responsibilities in the Congress to dedicate himself to his presidential campaign.
+A member of the National Party, Hernández served as the president of the National Congress of Honduras between January 2010 and June 2013, when he was given permission by the Congress to absent himself from all responsibilities in the Congress to dedicate himself to his presidential campaign.
 He announced that he would seek re-election in 2017, after the Supreme Court allowed it in April 2015.
 On 15 December 2016, the Supreme Electoral Tribunal decided, by two votes to one, to allow Hernández to stand in the primary elections by the National Party of Honduras on 12 March 2017.
-On 12 March 2017, he won the National Party's primary vote to allow him to represent his party during the 2017 Honduran general election on 26 November 2017.
+On 12 March 2017, he won the National Party's primary vote to allow him to represent his party during the 2017 general election on 26 November 2017.
 In the elections, Hernández was declared the winner by a narrow margin (0.5%), after a reelection campaign criticized as fraudulent by OAS, while the United States recognized Hernández as the official winner.
 On 27 January 2022, the same day he ceased to be president, he was sworn as a member of the Central American Parliament.

-On 1 July 2021, Hernández had his visa revoked by the U.S. Department of State, due to involvements in corruption and in the illegal drug trade.
+On 1 July 2021, Hernández had his visa revoked by the U.S. Department of State due to involvements in corruption and in the illegal drug trade.
 This measure was made public on 7 February 2022, less than two weeks after he was succeeded by Xiomara Castro.
 On 14 February, he was surrounded by the national police and DEA agents at his home in Tegucigalpa, after the U.S. government had requested his extradition for his involvement with narcotics.
-On 15 February 2022, he agreed to surrender to US authorities, and on 21 April, Hernández was extradited to the United States.
-On 8 March 2024, Hernández was convicted of three counts of drug trafficking and weapons conspiracy, and on 26 June of that year, he was sentenced to 45 years of prison.
+On 15 February 2022, he agreed to surrender to U.S. authorities, and on 21 April, Hernández was extradited to the United States.
+On 8 March 2024, Hernández was convicted of three counts of drug trafficking and weapons conspiracy, and on 26 June of that year, he was sentenced to 45 years in prison.
+On 1 December 2025, he was released from prison after being formally pardoned by U.S. President Donald Trump.

 Early life and career

-Hernández was born in Gracias, Honduras to Juan Hernández Villanueva and Elvira Alvarado Castillo, as the fifteenth of seventeen children.
-His siblings include Hilda Hernández (1966–2017) and Juan Antonio (Tony) Hernández, a former deputy now in U.S. federal custody on drug trafficking charges.
+Hernández was born in Gracias, Honduras, to Juan Hernández Villanueva and Elvira Alvarado Castillo, as the fifteenth of seventeen children.
+His siblings include Hilda Hernández (1966–2017) and Juan Antonio (Tony) Hernández, a former deputy once in U.S. federal custody on drug trafficking charges.
 He has a master's degree in public administration from the State University of New York at Albany.
 He was a coffee-growing campesino in his native Gracias.

-Hernández, who represented Lempira Department since 2001, was elected President of the National Congress where the National Party had a comfortable majority, on 21 January 2010, and took office four days later.
+Hernández, who represented the department of Lempira since 2001, was elected President of the National Congress where the National Party had a comfortable majority, on 21 January 2010, and took office four days later.